anup221/subtrack/README.md

 JWT tokens contain the authenticated user's identity, role, and organization context where applicable.

-Platform administrators operate outside the organization tenant scope.
+Platform administrators operate outside the organization tenant scope and use a separate authentication flow.

 ---

 # 🏢 Multi-Tenancy

-SubTrack is designed as a multi-tenant SaaS application.

-Each organization acts as an isolated tenant.
+SubTrack is designed as a multi-tenant SaaS application where each organization acts as an isolated tenant.

 ### Tenant model